 In addition to searching on the more general sites like Indeed, Simply Hired, and Zip Recruiter, make sure to also use targeted job search sites created by moms for moms like FlexJobs and The Mom Project.
-These databases feature flexible, family friendly work opportunities and tailored resources for returning moms.
+These databases feature flexible jobs, with family friendly work opportunities and tailored resources for returning moms.

 In addition to using more conventional job search tactics like applying for posted opportunities, it’s also important to to tap into the hidden job market (i.e. unadvertised jobs) using networking strategies.
 According to a recent study, roughly 85% of jobs are unadvertised!

 Using the professional networking platform LinkedIn you can search for professionals working at companies of interest.
 Ask to do informational interviews, which are casual, 15 minute conversations via email, phone, or Zoom where you can ask questions like How did you get started in XYZ field?
 What do you like about working for XYZ company?
 What is the turnover rate?
 Does XYZ company offer flexible work arrangements?

 If the company has an unadvertised opportunity, your new contact might pass along your resume directly to the hiring manager!

 For more specific tips on how to build your network to land an unadvertised job, check out How to Land an Unadvertised Job

 These are challenging times to say the least!
 With the uncertainty of kids’ school schedules it can be tough to figure out exactly what kind of flexibility you might need in your next job.
 It’s okay not to have a clear picture.